 If I have any regrets about my tabletop garden, it’s that we only built one and that there’s not more for me to do since it’s so easy to take care of.
 I love going out to check on and water my garden each day, and there are definitely days I wish there was more to do!

-At this point, I’m trying to decide whether to put in both a cucumber and zucchini like I originally planned (and just prune them to keep them smaller) or just stick with one or the other.
-I’m leaning toward doing both even though it will result in a smaller yield, since everybody tells me that they both produce big harvests and I think we’d all prefer the variety.
+At this point, I’m trying to decide whether to put in both cucumber, and zucchini like I originally planned (and just prune them to keep them smaller) or just stick with one or the other.
+I’m leaning toward doing both, even though it will result in a smaller yield since everybody tells me that they both produce big harvests, and I think we’d all prefer the variety.

 I’m sharing his answers here so you all can benefit from his experience and knowledge as well: